 • Center for Perfection Studies • The Big Board–Little Universe Project • New Orleans • USA •

 In preparation to teach a class (December 19, 2011) that became the starting point for the “Big Board – little universe Project,” Bruce Camber wrote to a local professor of Earth & Environmental Sciences, to ask about real-world applications of a octahedral-tetrahedral configuration within nature.
-Although there has been no further exchange, the letter is interesting because it was within this most-formative time period.
+Although there was no exchange, the letter is interesting because it was within this most-formative time period.

 First email: Mon, Dec 12, 2011 at 9:28 PM